YashasaviJain/Introduction-to-Python/README.md

 Print the values of x, y, and z each on a new line using the sep parameter.

 Stop the program.

+Conclusion

+Thus, the basic Python program was successfully executed.
+The use of variables, different data types, and the print() function was understood.
+This experiment helps in building a foundation for learning Python programming.